wenjacky/PETVocabulary/README.md

-This is a simple 2020 PET vocabulary list.
-You can download the list at the website https://www.cambridgeenglish.org/.
+This is a 2020 simplified PET vocabulary list.
+You can download the original list at the website https://www.cambridgeenglish.org/.

 I make some changes so that my kid can listen this list freely.